 Daysy - a medical product to rely on

-Daysy has been developed as a medical product and registered accordingly with the CE mark.
+Daysy has been developed as a medical product.
 Not every cycle or fertility tracker on the market meets these standards.
 Unlike Daysy, not all were developed as medical products and are controlled by a quality management system.
-You can feel confident that Daysy’s safety and quality are our highest priority.
+You can feel confident that Daysy’s accuracy and quality are our highest priority.

 Valley Electronics AG, based in Switzerland, has developed Daysy, a medical product that focuses on the woman’s cycle and enables a better understanding of the female body.
-Valley Electronics AG is certified with EN ISO 13485:2016, meaning that our quality management is oriented toward the newest standards for medical products.
-As the customer, you are at the center of all decisions in product development and manufacturing regarding safety and risk.
+Valley Electronics AG is certified according to EN ISO 13485, meaning that our quality management is oriented toward the newest standards for medical products.
+As the customer, you are at the center of all decisions in product development and manufacturing regarding accuracy and risk.
 All procedures at Valley Electronics AG are regularly subjected to internal and external controls.
 This allows us to continuously enhance the quality of the product throughout its entire life cycle.

 Important: Daysy is not a “contraceptive app” or “birth control computer.”
 Due to their certification, popular “contraceptive” apps advertise to be in the same class of medical product as the condom.
 According to directive 93/42/EWG, medical products that serve as birth control or protection from sexually transmittable diseases, such as the IUD or condom, are automatically assigned to class IIb.
 However, this classification gives no indication of the efficacy of a method of birth control.
 The classification only indicates the risk to the user’s health in terms of possible side-effects such as infections, intolerance, adhesions, thrombosis or the possible transmission of HIV.
 Since an app alone cannot prevent pregnancy or STDs, being named a contraceptive and thus placed in Class IIb is very misleading.
-Daysy indicates fertile and infertile days with 99.4% accuracy and completely side-effect free.
-It is the user’s choice to plan or prevent pregnancy on these days.
+Daysy algorithm indicates fertile and infertile days with more than 99% accuracy and is completely side-effect free.

 Retrospective clinical trial of contraceptive effectiveness of the electronic fertility indicator LadyComp/BabyComp.
 [Freundl 1998]